-We propose an explainable, logical, and end-to-end hint of thought prompting (HoT) method that uses reasoning paths to represent knowledge to activate more profound reasoning within an LLM.
-In our work, an end-to-end hints chain (in the step-by-step format) is used as the input of LLMs, and the LLMs itself is required to generate explainable semantic-level step-by-step reasoning steps without any extra prompts.
-This employs a chain-like instruction to activate more profound knowledge within the LLM.
-Consequently, the input prompting to the LLM is "$[X]$.
-Hints: $hints\_chain$" where $[X]$ is the question, and $hints\_chain$ is our HoT prompting.
+In this section, we indicate Hint of Pseudo Code (HoPC).
+To increase the reasoning process of zero-shot CoT and the semantic understanding of PoT, we propose Hint of Pseudo Code (HoPC) prompting that encourages LLMs to generate decomposed reasoning paths with pseudo code to represent semantic code reasoning and activate more profound reasoning.
+In our work, hints as a hint chain and the question are composed as input to LLMs, and the LLMs themselves are required to generate explainable semantic-level step by step reasoning steps along with general pseudo code without any extensions.
+This employs a chain-like instruction to activate more profound reasoning generation within the LLM.
+Consequently, the input prompting to the LLM is ``$[X]$.
+Answer: $hint\_chain$'' where $[X]$ is the question, and $hint\_chain$ is our HoPC prompting.